-for all $r \geq r_1$. \end{enumerate} The precise exponents of the scale factors in \eqref{it:ss} are not important for the analysis; we require only that $\ve{X}$ and $\ve{Y}$ are self-similar and satisfy some relationship akin to \eqref{eq:buss}.
+The exact values of the exponents of $\tau$ in the scale factors in \eqref{it:ss} are not important for the analysis; all that we need is for $\ve{X}$ and $\ve{Y}$ to be self-similar and satisfy some relationship akin to \eqref{eq:buss}.
 We will show that these four conditions imply that $\ve{X}$ and $\ve{Y}$ must vanish identically on $\Cc_{r_2}\times (0, T_1]$ for some $r_2 \geq r_1$ and $0 < T_1 \leq 1$. \begin{theorem} Suppose that $\ve{X}$ and $\ve{Y}$ are smooth sections of $\Xc$ and $\Yc$ defined on $\Cc_{r_0}\times (0, 1]$ satisfying conditions (1) - (4) above.
 Then there exists $r_2 > 0$ and $0 < T_1\leq 1$ such that $\ve{X}\equiv 0$ and $\ve{Y}\equiv 0$ on $\Cc_{r_2}\times (0, T_1]$. \end{theorem} We have already seen in Proposition \ref{prop:xypdeode} that $\ve{X}$ and $\ve{Y}$ defined by \eqref{eq:xydef} satisfy (1) - (3).
 The following proposition, which is essentially a corollary of Theorem \ref{thm:expdecay1}, shows that they also satisfy the exponential decay estimate in the precise form given in (4).
 Theorem \ref{thm:mainp} is thus a consequence of Theorem \ref{thm:bu}.